 Now when you are involved in multi-channel marketing, handling processes becomes tedious and daunting if you go back and forth with the platforms.
 This is where a CRM comes into the picture!
 CRM stands for Customer Relationship Management which is now widely acclaimed to be associated with a system that enables multiple sales and marketing tasks from a single tool.

 “CRM is a centralized repository tool for all your prospects, leads, and customer data sets” The system largely focuses on collecting, curating, and customizing stored data to build more meaningful relationships with the consumers.
-More specifically, when we talk about Email Marketing, a CRM tool allows you to make more informed decisions about the future and existing customers with tailor-made email campaigns.
+More specifically, when we talk about CRM with Email Marketing, a CRM tool allows you to make more informed decisions about the future and existing customers with tailor-made email campaigns.

 The Use of CRM for Email Marketing